jdj2261/MCTS-tutorial/README.md

   $ brew info graphviz
   ~~~

-  In my cas, it was `/opt/homebrew/Cellar/graphviz/2.50.0`.
+  In my case, it was `/opt/homebrew/Cellar/graphviz/2.50.0`.

   Then run